entrecode/ec.doc/doc/data_manager.md

 You are required to register a (sub-)domain for sending custom eMails.
 You can still use the domain in your own eMail provider, but it is needed to be registered with entrecode in a manual process including adding some DNS entries for validation of domain ownership.
 If you do that, not only will auth-related mails be sent from your-data-manager-name-noreply@your-domain.com, but you will also able to use that domain for Mail Hooks!
 Domains are not restricted to a single Data Manager.

 When a domain is registered for your Data Manager, you are eligible to provide mail templates.
 They are required to support [Handlebars.js](http://handlebarsjs.com) as template engine and should include certain variables (e.g. for the links the user can click).
 To make the templates available for your domain, a manual process at entrecode is necessary.
 Mail templates may also be delivered in multiple languages.
 We recommend [Mailgun Transactional Mail Templates](http://blog.mailgun.com/transactional-html-email-templates/) as a starting point for your own mail templates.
+An alternative with an online WYSIWYG-Designer is [Bee](https://beefree.io).

 The domain has to be set in your Data Manager configuration as `config.customAuthDomain`.